tomxue/ReSampler/README.md

     </tbody>
 </table>

 *In the above comparison, the "blue haze" seen in the single-precision conversion is the result of quantization noise from rounding errors in single-precision arithmetic.
-The double-precision conversion is noticeably "cleaner".
+The double-precision conversion is noticeably cleaner.
 Please note, however, that even with single precision, the noise is sitting about 150dB down, and will not be reproduced by any real-world DAC, and therefore will not be audible.*

 There is a penalty in processing speed for converting using double precision, and it is to be expected that double-precision conversions take longer to process.